 g) expenses incurred in the criminal process by the owner, user, or driver of the insured vehicle, responsible for causing the damage, even if the civil side was also settled in the criminal process.

-h) the sum of money that the driver of the vehicle, responsible for causing the damage, is obligated to pay to the owner or user who entrusted them with the insured vehicle, for the damage or destruction of the vehicle.
+h) the driver responsible for the damage must pay the vehicle owner or user for the damage or destruction of the vehicle.
+This payment is required if they entrusted the vehicle to the driver.

 i) damages caused to transported goods if, at the time of the accident, there was a contractual relationship between the owner, user of the vehicle, or the responsible driver that caused the accident and the injured people.